kuriboshi/lips/README.md

 # Platforms

-The project has been successfully compiled on MacOS 10.15 (Catalina), FreeBSD 12.1, and Ubuntu 19.10.
+The project is developed on macOS 12 (Monterey) and may work on older releases of macOS if you install a newer compiler.
+It's also regularly tested on FreeBSD 13 as well as Ubuntu 21.10 and 20.04.